Remarks on Contact and Jacobi Geometry: Introduction

-It is well known that the choice of one of equivalent definitions influences strongly our way of thinking and makes the formulations of some concepts and generalisations easier or harder, depending on the choice made.
+It is well known that the choice of one of equivalent def\/initions inf\/luences strongly our way of thinking and makes the formulations of some concepts and generalisations easier or harder, depending on the choice made.
 We will insist in this paper in understanding the `poissonisation' as the genuine Jacobi structure with all consequences of this choice.
-However, in contrast to the standard definition, we understand the homogeneity not as associated with a vector field but a principal bundle structure, so our Poisson structure is `homogeneous' in the sense that it homogeneous of degree $-1$ on a certain $\Rt$-bundle.
+In this sense, the properly understood concept of a Jacobi structure is a specialisation rather than a~generalisation of a~Poisson structure.
+However, in contrast to the standard def\/inition, we understand the homogeneity not as associated with a vector f\/ield, but rather a principal bundle structure.
+Thus, our Poisson structure is `homogeneous' in the sense that it is homogeneous of degree $-1$ on a certain $\Rt$-bundle.
 The appearance of this principal bundle structure is absolutely fundamental for the whole picture.
-In other words, the proper playground for Jacobi geometry will be the category of \emph{Kirillov manifolds}, i.e. $\Rt$-bundles equipped with a homogeneous Poisson structure.
+In other words, the proper playground for Jacobi geometry will be the category of \emph{Kirillov manifolds}, i.e., $\Rt$-bundles equipped with a homogeneous Poisson structure.
 Moreover, all derived concepts like `Jacobi algebroid', `Jacobi bialgebroid', `Jacobi/contact groupoid', etc., should be understood as the corresponding objects in Poisson geometry, equipped additionally with a principal $\R^\ti$-action which is compatible with the other structures.
 The only thing to be decided is a reasonable notion of compatibility.

-Compatibility with a vector bundle structure can be described, in the spirit of viewing linear structures as defined by a certain action of the monoid $(\R,\cdot)$ of multiplicative reals \cite{Grabowski:2006,Grabowski2012}, as commutation of $\R$- and $\R^\times$-actions.
+Compatibility with a vector bundle structure can be described, in the spirit of viewing linear structures as def\/ined by a certain action of the monoid $(\R,\cdot)$ of multiplicative reals \cite{Grabowski:2006,Grabowski2012}, as commutation of $\R$- and $\R^\times$-actions.
 As a side remark, actions of the monoid of complex numbers were explored in \cite{Jozwikowski:2016}.
-Following the observations made in \cite{Bursztyn:2014} (cf. \cite{Bruce:2014,Bruce:2014b,Bruce:2014c}), the compatibility with a Lie algebroid/groupoid structure is described as an $\R^\ti$-action by the Lie algebroid/groupoid morphisms, etc. We will call such Lie groupoids $\mathbb{R}^{\times}$-\emph{groupoids}, or more generally, for any Lie group $G$, we have the notion of a $G$-\emph{groupoid}.
+Following the observations made in \cite{Bursztyn:2014} (cf.\ \cite{Bruce:2014c,Bruce:2014b, Bruce:2014}), the compatibility with a Lie algebroid/groupoid structure is described as an $\R^\ti$-action by the Lie algebroid/groupoid morphisms, etc. We will call such Lie groupoids $\mathbb{R}^{\times}$-\emph{groupoids}, or more generally, for any Lie group $G$, we have the notion of a $G$-\emph{groupoid}.
+The inf\/initesimal objects are \emph{$G$-algebroids}.
+In particular, $\Rt$-algebroids turn out to be the objects dual to linear Poisson manifolds equipped with a compatible principal $\Rt$-action (\emph{linear Kirillov structures}).